-Eligible individuals will be able to apply online via myGov to access up to $10,000 of their superannuation before 1 July 2020.
+Eligible individuals will be able to apply online through myGov to access up to $10,000 of their superannuation before 1 July 2020.
+They

-Eligible individuals also will be able to access up to a further $10,000 from 1 July 2020 for a period of approximately 3 months.
+will also be able to access up to a further $10,000 from 1 July 2020 for approximately three months (exact timing will depend on the passage

-People accessing their superannuation will not be required to pay tax on the amount received.
-The amount withdrawn also will not affect
+People accessing their superannuation will not need to pay tax on amounts released and the money they withdraw will not affect Centrelink or

 Reducing superannuation minimum drawdowns